SocketCluster/socketcluster/agc-guide.md

 ```
 AGC_STATE_SERVER_HOST='127.0.0.1' ASYNGULAR_PORT='8001' node server
 ```
-Now if you navigate to either `localhost:8000` or `localhost:8001` in your browser, you should see that your pub/sub channels are shared between the two **asyngular** instances.
+Now if you navigate to either `localhost:8000` or `localhost:8001` in your browser, you should see that your pub/sub channels are shared between the two **agc-worker** instances.

 Note that you can provide additional environment variables to various instances to set custom port numbers, passwords etc...
 For more info, you can look inside the code in the `server.js` file in each repo and see what `process.env` vars are used.